In-Training Defenses against Emergent Misalignment in Language Models: Experiments

 \subsection{Research Questions}

 Our empirical study addresses the following research question: \emph{Which regularization methods reliably mitigate emergent misalignment without inhibiting proper learning of benign target tasks?}

 To study this question, we evaluate the methods presented in Section~\ref{sec:methods} three scenarios: (1) The model is fine-tuned on four narrow misaligned datasets that have previously been shown to elicit emergent misalignment, namely \emph{Code}, \emph{Legal}, \emph{Medical}, and \emph{Security}.
 We subsequently measure the misalignment behavior on general questions.
-(2) The model is again fine-tuned on the four EMA datasets, but evaluated on the in-domain task of generating narrow misaligned outputs.
+(2) The model is again fine-tuned on the four EM datasets, but evaluated on the in-domain task of generating narrow misaligned outputs.
 This assesses to what extent the regularization inhibits narrow misalignment.
-(3) The model is fine-tuned on benign datasets unrelated to EMA.
+(3) The model is fine-tuned on benign datasets unrelated to EM.
 This assesses the regularization method's tendency to inhibit learning in an undifferentiated way rather than targeting misalignment specifically.

-\mv{ \paragraph{RQ1 \;(\textit{Expressiveness of the misalignment vector}).} Does the misalignment task vector (MTV, §\ref{ssec:misalign_vector}) encode a direction that reliably \emph{induces} EMA?
-Starting from the provider model $\theta_0$ we perform task-vector arithmetic, \( \theta(\lambda)=\theta_0+\lambda\hat v, \) varying $\lambda$ on a log-scale.\footnote{No training is performed; the vector is simply added.} Plotting EMA rates versus coherence reveals whether $\hat v$ yields Pareto improvements in misaligned behavior, thereby validating its semantic coherence. }
+\mv{ \paragraph{RQ1 \;(\textit{Expressiveness of the misalignment vector}).} Does the misalignment task vector (MTV, §\ref{ssec:misalign_vector}) encode a direction that reliably \emph{induces} EM?
+Starting from the provider model $\theta_0$ we perform task-vector arithmetic, \( \theta(\lambda)=\theta_0+\lambda\hat v, \) varying $\lambda$ on a log-scale.\footnote{No training is performed; the vector is simply added.} Plotting EM rates versus coherence reveals whether $\hat v$ yields Pareto improvements in misaligned behavior, thereby validating its semantic coherence. }